Reggie (Phantasm): Appearances

-In Phantasm (1979), Reggie is a friend of Jody (Bill Thornbury), whose younger brother Mike (A. Michael Baldwin) tries to convince them that a mortician called the Tall Man is responsible for a series of local deaths.
+In Phantasm (1979), Reggie is a friend of Jody Pearson (Bill Thornbury), whose younger brother Mike (A. Michael Baldwin) tries to convince them that a mortician called the Tall Man is responsible for a series of local deaths.
 Mike, Jody, and Reggie investigate the Tall Man and discover that he is reanimating the dead to use as slaves in another dimension.
 In a final confrontation, Jody and Mike defeat the Tall Man, and Reggie is seemingly killed.
 However, Mike wakes up with a start, and Reggie tells him that he was having a nightmare.
 Reggie explains that he has been taking care of Mike since the death of his older brother from a car crash, and nightmares have been a common occurrence.
 Confused, Mike goes upstairs and is attacked by the Tall Man, who captures him.

 In Phantasm II (1988), Reggie saves Mike (James LeGros) from the Tall Man, but Mike is institutionalized for six years.
-Convinced that the events of the first film were not just a dream, Mike fakes his recovery and tries to recruit Reggie to help him track down the Tall Man and help Liz (Paula Irvine), a girl with whom Mike shares a telepathic link.
+Convinced that the events of the first film were not just a dream, Mike fakes his recovery and tries to recruit Reggie to help him track down the Tall Man and help Liz Reynolds (Paula Irvine), a girl with whom Mike shares a telepathic link.
 Reggie at first resists and denies the existence of the Tall Man, but, when his family is killed by the Tall Man, Reggie vows revenge and joins Mike.
 After Liz is kidnapped by the Tall Man, Reggie and Mike break into the crematorium where she is held and pump the Tall Man full of acid-laced embalming fluid, which causes him to melt.
 However, the Tall Man reappears, captures Mike and Liz, and leaves Reggie for dead.

 In Phantasm III: Lord of the Dead (1994), Reggie saves Mike (A. Michael Baldwin) by threatening to blow up everyone with a grenade; the Tall Man, who desires Mike alive, retreats with the body of Liz, who has died.
 After Mike recovers in a hospital, the Tall Man kidnaps him.
 As he pursues the Tall Man, Reggie is joined by Tim (Kevin Connors), an orphan who has survived the Tall Man's destruction of his town, and Rocky (Gloria Lynne Henry), a tough soldier.
-In a dream, Reggie saves Mike with the help of Jody (Bill Thornbury), who has been transformed into a sphere.
+In a dream, Reggie saves Mike with the help of Jody, who has been transformed into a sphere.
 They follow the Tall Man to another mausoleum, where Reggie remembers that the Tall Man can not stand cold, and they use liquid nitrogen to freeze him.
 However, Mike realizes he's got a sphere in his head, and Reggie is attacked by dozens of spheres.
 A new Tall Man appears and watches as Tim is captured and killed.